 (64) All brakes must be adjusted in accordance with manufacturer procedures to prevent unintended movement.

 (65) Safety devices and/or operational aids must not be used as a substitute for the exercise of professional judgment by the operator.

 (66) Storm warning.
 When a local storm warning has been issued, the competent person must determine whether it is necessary to implement manufacturer recommendations for securing the crane/derrick.

 (67) Whenever there is a concern as to safety, the operator has the authority to stop and refuse to handle loads until a qualified person has determined that safety has been assured.

 (a) Tagging out of service.
-Where the employer has taken the crane/derrick out of service, a tag must be placed in the cab or at the operator station stating that the equipment is out of service and is not to be used.
-Where the employer has taken a function(s) out of service, a tag must be placed in a conspicuous position stating that the function is out of service and is not to be used.
+Where you have taken the crane/derrick out of service, a tag must be placed in the cab or at the operator station stating that the equipment is out of service and is not to be used.
+Where you have taken a function(s) out of service, a tag must be placed in a conspicuous position stating that the function is out of service and is not to be used.

 (b) Response to do not operate/tag-out signs.